JPFrancoia/JPFrancoia.github.io/index.md

 In <b>2021</b>, I joined <a href="https://www.babylonhealth.com/en-gb">Babylon
 Health</a> as a Software Engineer.
-I was ensuring the high availability and quality of medical data to improve the output of Babylon's AI models.
+I was ensuring the high availability and quality of medical data to improve Babylon's AI models.
 I was also working on a set of microservices to validate the safety of these models.
 Once these models were considered safe - any healthcare environment is extremely regulated! - I deployed these models into production, where they would help improve the health of our patients.<br/>

 </p>